Top U.S. Diplomat Blasts Trump Administration for ‘Decapitation’ of State Department Leadership

 Stephenson wasn’t the only top diplomat with harsh words for the White House this week.

-“Quite frankly, this administration is categorically destroying the Department of State and devaluing diplomacy as something important in this world,” said Wendy Sherman, former undersecretary of state for political affairs at the State Department under President Barack Obama, at a Nov.
-7 event in Washington.
+“Quite frankly, this administration is categorically destroying the Department of State and devaluing diplomacy as something important in this world,” said Wendy Sherman, former undersecretary of state for political affairs at the under President Barack Obama, speaking Nov.
+6 at Foreign Policy‘s Diplomat of the Year event in Washington (Sherman was named this year as National Security Diplomat of the Year).

 Morale at the State Department is crumbling, as Foreign Policy reported in July, amid an ongoing effort by the Trump administration to sideline the traditional motor of U.S. diplomacy.
 At a meeting last week, White House national security advisor H.R.
 McMaster appeared to justify the assault on State Department staffing by saying that some officials there did not support the president’s agenda, according to Reuters.